tiagosf13/BD-Project/Reports/APFT_107266_114514/apft_submit.md

 Online merchandising shop that implements a database, interactable through the front-end.
 There will be one main entity, the `Users`:

-* After a `User` creates an account, in order to protect the account in case the he looses access to the account or to the 2-step authentication, he can recover the account using one of the N associated `emergency_codes` that will verify that the `User` is indeed the owner of the account
+* After a `User` creates an account, to protect the account in case he loses access to the account or to the 2-step authentication, he can recover the account using one of the N associated `emergency_codes` that will verify that the `User` is indeed the owner of the account
 * `Users` will have one `cart` that is `User` specific.
 * Each `cart` contains N `products` and each `products` can be in `carts` from M different `Users`.
 * After a `User` buys products from a cart, an `order` will be placed.
 Each `order` is associated to a `User` and N `products`
-* `Users` will also be able to make N `reviews` on one `product`, each `review` will have only one writer.
+* `Users` will also be able to make one `review` on one `product`, but they can have N `reviews` on N `products`.
 # Features

 - Save your cart for later